WadGraphEs/AzurePlot/README.md

 # WadGraphEs Azure Dashboard
-This is an open source project for monitoring your Azure based applications.
+This is an open source tool for monitoring your Azure based applications.
 It's goal is to provide a better tool for monitoring your Azure applications by providing both graphs of your metrics as well as exposing them through an API.

 ## Current project status
 * Connect to the Azure Subscription REST API to read portal metrics for Azure Cloud Services, VMs and Web Sites.